melodyserra/sfhp2/day_1/README.md

 ## Cross-browser
 - It's difficult to predict which browser our users will be using, so it's important to check compatibility on all browsers.
 - Most packaging tools like **webpack** will account for cross-browser compatibility for us, however as front-end engineers there are a few things we could be doing.
-- There are a few CSS3 properties where we know there will be variation accross browsers so we could use vendor prefixes to account for this inconsistencies.
+- There are a few CSS3 properties where we know there will be variation across browsers so we could use vendor prefixes to account for these inconsistencies.
 Here is a good [resource](https://www.monitis.com/blog/5-css-techniques-for-better-cross-browser-compatibility/).
-- There are also libraries like **reset** that will help eleminate inconsistensies accross browsers.
+- There are also libraries like **reset** that will help eliminate inconsistencies across browsers.
 You essentially import the [CSS file](https://gist.github.com/DavidWells/18e73022e723037a50d6) and it will remove things like margins for example which will vary by browser.
 - Additionally, an [autoprefixer](https://css-tricks.com/autoprefixer/) will apply prefixes for you so you do not have to.

 ## Typography and type-setting